 - Formal letter of a home-country employer.
 It must show you’ve been given the authorization to leave the current job for an exchange or research project in the UK.
 It has to show dates of such approved leave.

 - Formal letter of the host institution/organization in the UK.
 It must show in written they’ve made the needed arrangements for the specified exchange or research project.

 If you’re expecting to take private medical treatment in the UK:

 - Letter confirming your medical condition.
 Issued by a UK doctor/consultant, naming your disease and the need for the cure in the UK.
 It has to also show costs, place and the period of private cure.

 - Proof of having paid the complete costs of medical care.

 - Letter confirming you need further care.
-(If you’re applying for visa extension).
+(If you’re applying for a visa extension).
 Issued by a UK doctor/consultant confirming you need further treatment of the disease.
-It must be accompanied with documents showing you’ve the money to pay costs of such treatment.
+It must be accompanied with documents showing you have got the money to pay costs of such treatment.